Ichiro Suzuki: Orix BlueWave (1992–2000)

-In 1995, Ichiro led the Blue Wave to its first Pacific League pennant in 12 years.
+In 1995, Suzuki led the Blue Wave to its first Pacific League pennant in 12 years.
 In addition to his second batting title, he led the league with 80 RBI and 49 stolen bases, while his career-high 25 home runs were third in the league.
 By this time, the Japanese press had begun calling him the "Hit Manufacturing Machine" (安打製造機, Anda Seizōki).
-The following year, with Ichiro winning his third-straight MVP award, the team defeated the Central League champion, Yomiuri Giants, in the Japan Series.
-Following the 1996 season, playing in an exhibition series against a visiting team of Major League All-Stars kindled Ichiro's desire to travel to the United States to play in the Major Leagues.
+The following year, with Suzuki winning his third-straight MVP award, the team defeated the Central League champion, Yomiuri Giants, in the Japan Series.
+Following the 1996 season, playing in an exhibition series against a visiting team of Major League All-Stars kindled Suzuki's desire to travel to the United States to play in the Major Leagues.

-In November 1998, Ichiro participated in a seven-game exhibition series between Japanese and American all-stars.
-Ichiro batted .380 and collected seven stolen bases in the series, winning praise from several of his MLB counterparts, including Sammy Sosa and Jamie Moyer (who would become his teammate with the Mariners).
+In November 1998, Suzuki participated in a seven-game exhibition series between Japanese and American all-stars.
+Suzuki batted .380 and collected seven stolen bases in the series, winning praise from several of his MLB counterparts, including Sammy Sosa and Jamie Moyer, who would become his teammate with the Mariners.

-In 2000, Ichiro was still a year away from being eligible for free agency, but the Blue Wave was no longer among Japan's best teams.
+In 2000, Suzuki was still a year away from being eligible for free agency, but the Blue Wave was no longer among Japan's best teams.
 Because the team would probably not be able to afford to keep him and would lose him without compensation in another year, Orix allowed him to negotiate with Major League clubs.
-Ichiro used the posting system, and the Seattle Mariners won the right to negotiate with him with a bid of approximately $13 million.
-In November, Ichiro signed a three-year, $14 million contract with the Seattle Mariners.
-In his nine NPB seasons in Japan, Ichiro had 1,278 hits, a .353 career batting average, and won seven Golden Glove Awards.
-Ichiro's time in the Japanese baseball leagues matured him as a player and a person, and he often credits it for his success.
+Suzuki used the posting system, and the Seattle Mariners won the right to negotiate with him with a bid of approximately $13 million.
+In November, Suzuki signed a three-year, $14 million contract with the Seattle Mariners.
+In his nine NPB seasons in Japan, Suzuki had 1,278 hits, a .353 career batting average, and won seven Golden Glove Awards.
+Suzuki's time in the Japanese baseball leagues matured him as a player and a person, and he often credits it for his success.